esmuigors/launchanew/README.md

 	 GAUSS_LNCHDIR=/path/to/directory/containing/input/output/and/checkpoint/files
 	 export $GAUSS_SPRSCRDIR $GAUSS_LNCHDIR

-4 (optional). lutil commands marked as Gaussian comments (starting with !lutil in an input file).
+4. (optional) lutil commands marked as Gaussian comments (starting with !lutil in an input file).
 We use these for things like splitting large batch jobs so that output files are easier to be proceeded (!lutil echo 'Splitting..'), or producing formatted checkpoint files right during  the batch job (!lutil formchk chk_name.chk).
 As You can see, everything after the keyword !lutil is just executed as a bash command.
 When an !lutil line is encountered, the input file is split into two parts, named as /path/to/input/file_U1.gjf, /path/to/input/file_U2.gjf, and so on.
 If You don't use them, it is OK for the script to work properly.

 USAGE: